 Similar monitoring strategies are effective in various academic institutions in several investigations.
 An Indian research, for instance, found that installing wireless monitoring in dorms for students significantly decreased security occurrences (Patel & Sharma, 2020).
 Furthermore, studies conducted in Nigeria have demonstrated that the incorporation of renewable energy sources, such solar panels, into security infrastructures improves their sustainability and dependability (Okafor et al., 2023).
 These results highlight the value and importance of the University of Cross River State putting in place a systematic surveillance system.

-Students, especially female students, are at serious risk from security concerns at university residence halls.
+Students, especially females, are at serious risk from security concerns at university residence halls.
 There have been several reports of harassment, theft, and illegal entry into the University of Cross River State's female residence halls (Banks, 2025).
 For real-time monitoring and deterrent, this study suggests an effective and sustainable surveillance system that makes use of laptops, solar electricity, and Wi-Fi cameras.
-To demonstrate the system's wireless communication, a MATLAB Simulink model connecting four cameras to forty viewers is created.
+To demonstrate the system's wireless communication, a MATLAB Simulink model connecting four cameras to forty viewers is created for smart viewing.

 2.0 Literature Review